Nomagno/Halfive/docs/specs/HWDESIGN.md

 races might have luck elements, the reality is that you mostly will not get automatically boosted to keep up with your rivals
 - **This project is useless if it can't be forked**.
 The entire point of this game is to have an engine where you know where to change things, where it's clear how to do something, no matter how complex.
 The Half-World project, the Universal Racing Game, has failed if it needs to be wholly redesigned to adapt to a forker's needs.
 - **However, reimplementation is vital**.
 It is humbly acknowledged that this game is not well optimized, that it relies on staying small to run fast, and that its architecturing philosophy is not pragmatic but rather in search of reaching distilled perfection.
 All symbols, all functions, all features, all interfaces, everything, should be easy to rewrite to run faster, to redesign to suit a specific system, to scale up, down, right, or left.
+- **Double buffer things**.
+While this obviously introduces a tiny bit of overhead and increases the memory footprint, at least adding a compile-time option to make the game state double buffered on systems where multithreading might be supported in the future would be nice.